Chainsaw Hard to Start When Hot

 Solution

-Do you want to evade this problem from arising?
-Then ensure that the vents of the tank aren’t plugged with any debris or dirt.
-Because the job of these vents is to confirm that all the trapped vapors can be bypassed.
+So, how to fix a vapor lock?
+If you want to prevent the vapor lock problem from arising, ensure that the vents of the tank aren’t plugged with any debris or dirt because the job of these vents is to confirm that all the trapped vapors can be bypassed.

-So, next time your chainsaw won’t start, check for this specific problem.
-For that, you have to unscrew the gas-cap and try to vent all the gasses.
+If you are not sure if it is a vapor lock, next time your chainsaw won’t start, check for a vapor lock problem.
+For that, you have to unscrew the gas cap and try to vent all the gasses.
 Then attempt to restart the saw.

 If it turns on, you should understand that the issue was vapor lock.
 Now you will have to carefully examine the vent hole in the fuel tank.
 Notice if it’s clogged or damaged.
 Then, clean that hole using a cleaner and brush.